Company logo | Codica

 Performing thorough research for design ensures that it will delight users.
 Careful planning is one of the factors for the project's success.

-That is why, at Codica, we start designing mobile-friendly solutions from product discovery.
 During this step, the design team reviews the project's peculiarities, such as niche, target audience, features, and brand style.
 A vital part of the research is learning about end users’ problems and how the solution design can address them.

 The step helps build a mobile-first design strategy to fulfill the requirements and tasks.
 At the end of the research, designers discuss their project vision with the client to align their views.

-At this stage, designers create clickable prototypes to present the solution’s look to the client and development team.
+By the end of this stage, designers create clickable prototypes to present the solution’s look to the client and development team.
 We discuss them in the sections below.

 Need a mobile-first design for your project?